Who We Are

 Strategy Map

-Those efforts have culminated into a strategy map that is deeply rooted in our mission to continue to provide safe, reliable, responsible, and affordable electricity to MVEA’s growing co-op membership through an era of rising costs and industry changes.
+Those efforts are culminated into a strategy map that is deeply rooted in our mission to continue to provide safe, reliable, responsible, and affordable electricity to MVEA’s growing co-op membership through an era of rising costs and industry changes.

-1935 to 1940s
+Cooperative History: 1935 to 1940s

+In the early part of the 20th century, society was divided into rural and urban, the haves and the have-nots.
+Electricity was the great divider.
 The rural people of America were the have-nots.
 They were told that, for them, it was not profitable for electric companies to provide electricity.
 No profit, no lights.

 As part of the New Deal, the Rural Electrification Administration was established in 1935.
 The Rural Electrification Act was signed in 1936 enabling loans to be made to cooperatives ready to electrify rural America.